PGamingHD/Twitch-bot-template/README.md

 # Twitch-bot-template
- Twitch bot made in TMI.JS with type declaration and object oriented!
+ Twitch bot made in TMI.JS object oriented!

  Simply run `npm i` in the project dir, to install all required files then you can start working on your own commands!
 (Template is included for Events & Commands)